 Moisture is most building materials’ worst enemy, especially wood.
 Damp crawl spaces can mean serious structural damage.
 Uncontrolled dampness will lead to wood rot, decay and, ultimately, compromised structural integrity of your home.
 Wood rot is likely when the moisture content in the air is at least 28%, and it happens when liquid water touches the wood (ie: condensation).
 If the wood in your crawl space becomes damaged, there’s a possibility that the wood will no longer be able to hold the weight of your home.
 A dehumidifier in your crawl space will minimize opportunity for moisture damage and protect your home.

-By decreasing the moisture content of your indoor air with a dehumidifier, you can help your air conditioning system run more efficiently.
+By decreasing the moisture content of your indoor air with a crawl space dehumidifier, you can help your air conditioning system run more efficiently.
 It is not uncommon for families to rely solely on their air conditioning system to remove excess indoor humidity.
 This can seriously drive up your energy bill.

 If you use a dehumidifier in your crawl space, instead of turning up your air conditioner, you can maintain relative humidity levels at or below the recommended 50% during springtime, summertime, and the fall.
 This means less stress on your air conditioning system when in use.
 Controlled indoor humidity also means you and your family will feel more comfortable at a higher temperature, which will minimize your need to run your air conditioning at all.